 Teaching Abroad & Sabbatical Committee members will be notified of the pending application(s) in a timely manner and a committee meeting will be convened as promptly as possible.
 After electing a chair as outlined in 707.6, the Committee will check applicants for eligibility and review the applications according to the criteria outlined in this agreement.
 The Committee may request the attendance of applicants and assist as needed with revisions to the application.
 After applications are adequately revised (if needed), the Committee shall make a written recommendation as promptly as possible, ranking all applications properly submitted and meeting the criteria as outlined in this agreement.
 The ranking will indicate the Committee's priority as to the granting of leaves and shall follow the guidelines established in 707.7.C.
 The written recommendation will be forwarded by the committee chair to the vice president for instruction and all teaching abroad and sabbatical applicants.
-The vice president for instruction will review the committee's recommendation will be sent to each teaching abroad and sabbatical applicant.
-The vice president for instruction's recommendation will be presented to the president, who will make the final decision.
+The vice president for instruction will review the committee's recommendation and prepare their written recommendation.
+A copy of the vice president for instruction's recommendation will be sent to each teaching abroad and sabbatical applicant.
+The vice president for instruction's recommendation, along with the committee's recommendation, will be presented to the president, who will make the final decision.